 Prior Authorization is recommended for prescription benefit coverage of Epidiolex.
 All approvals are provided for the duration noted below.
-Because of the specialized skills required for evaluation and diagnosis of patients treated with Epidiolex as well as the monitoring required for adverse events and long-term efficacy, initial approval requires Epidiolex to be prescribed by or in consultation with a physician who specializes in the condition being treated.
+In cases where the approval is authorized in months, 1 month is equal to 30 days.
+Because of the specialized skills required for evaluation and diagnosis of patients treated with Epidiolex as well as the monitoring required for adverse events and long-term efficacy, approval requires Epidiolex to be prescribed by a physician who has consulted with or who specializes in the condition.